masoudrostami/Udacity-Optimizing-an-ML-pipeline-in-Azure/README.md

 Pipeline comparison
-The accuracy of the two models was relatively similar with the hyperdive model (89.8%) accuracy and the autoML model (91.92%).
-This small different in the accuracy can be because of a variations in the cross-validation process.
-Also, AutoML test number of different algorithms and add a several preprocessing step prior to model training.Also, architecture of the model can be different in two approaches two
+The accuracy of the two models was very similar with the hyperdive model (91.76%) accuracy and the autoML model (91.64%).
+This small different in the accuracy can be because of a variations in the cross-validation process and number of iterations.
+Also, AutoML test number of different algorithms and add a several preprocessing step prior to model training.
+In addition, , the difference in accuracy between the two models is rather trivial and although the HyperDrive model performed better in terms of accuracy, in my idea AutoML model is actually better because it is more fit for the highly imbalanced data that we have in our dataset.
+Also, If we were given more time to run the AutoML (We had just 25 minuted), the resulting model would certainly be much more better.
+Furthermore,  AutoML would make all the necessary calculations, trainings, validations, etc. without we do anything.
-The votingEnsemble classifier with 91.92% accuracy achieved by AutoML that show high possibility of use of this approach in future.

 Future work
-This project show how useful is the using of automated approach in machine learning in training our model and with less time we can train several model in the same time.
+This project show how useful is the using of automated approach and hyperdrive in machine learning in training our model and with less time we can train several model in the same time.
 Furthermore, running AutoML for much longer would likely find better models in this case.
 Furthermore, exploring hyperdrive with a broader variety of classification models would also be informative.
-Also, in the future I will try to improve the n_cross_validations because normally higher cross validation lead to higher accuracy model.
+Also, in the future I will try to improve the n_cross_validations in auto-ml because normally higher cross validation lead to higher accuracy model.
 However, a high number also raises computation time thus costs so there must be a balance between the two factors.
 In addition, increasing the experiment time can make an improvement to this project.